 - The name of a user account, such as "jeffsmith".
 To use a user name by itself, you must set only the ADS_SECURE_AUTHENTICATION flag in the dwReserved parameter.

-- The user path from a previous version of Windows NT, such as "Fabrikam\jeffsmith".
+- The user path from a previous version of Windows, such as "Fabrikam\jeffsmith".

 - Distinguished Name, such as "CN=Jeff Smith,OU=Sales,DC=Fabrikam,DC=Com".
 To use a DN, the dwReserved parameter must be zero or it must include the ADS_USE_SSL flag.

 - User Principal Name (UPN), such as "jeffsmith@Fabrikam.com".
 To use a UPN, assign the appropriate UPN value for the userPrincipalName attribute of the target user object.